ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 access
-  Options that set different security attributes in a user profile.
+  Options that configure security attributes for a user profile.

+  Only valid for :emphasis:`scope=user`

   | **required**: False
   | **type**: dict

   default_group
-    RACF's default group for the user profile.
+    Specifies the RACF default group for the user profile.

     | **required**: False
     | **type**: str

   clauth
-    Classes in which a user is allowed to define profiles to RACF for protection.
+    Classes in which the user is allowed to define profiles to RACF for protection.

     | **required**: False
     | **type**: dict

     add
-      Adds classes to the profile.
+      List of classes to add to the profile.

       | **required**: False
       | **type**: list